ccamlr/CCAMLRGIS/README.md

 ### 4.6. get_iso_polys

-From an input bathymetry and chosen depths, turns areas between isobaths into polygons.
+From an input raster and chosen cuts (classes), turns areas between contours into polygons.
 An input polygon may optionally be given to constrain boundaries.
-The accuracy is dependent on the resolution of the bathymetry raster (see *load_Bathy()* to get high resolution data).
-The function also groups touching polygons to identify bathymetric features such as seamounts.
+The accuracy is dependent on the resolution of the raster (e.g., see *load_Bathy()* to get high resolution bathymetry). if *Grp* is set to TRUE (slower), contour polygons that touch each other are identified and grouped (a Grp column is added to the object).
+This can be used, for example, to identify seamounts that are constituted of several isobaths (see example 2 below).

 For details, type: